-Outcrop currently has two drill rigs mobilized on the Santa Ana project and has obtained promising results from targets showing six high-grade shoot discoveries to date, including La Ivana, Megapozo.
-Roberto Tovar, El Dorado, the first blind shoot discovery of San Juan, and the latest discovered San Antonio.
-Drill results indicate that each of the five discovered shoots are exceptional in size for epithermal vein systems, each measuring greater than 250 metres in surface trace and over 250 metres down-dip, and that all shoots are open in one or more directions along their surface trace and all are open at depth.
+Outcrop currently has three drill rigs mobilized on the Santa Ana project and has obtained promising results from targets showing ten high-grade shoot discoveries to date.
+Drill results indicate that each of the seven discovered shoots are exceptional in size for structural dilation, pinch and swell epithermal vein systems, each measuring greater than 250 metres in surface trace and over 250 metres down-dip, and that all shoots are open in one or more directions along their surface trace and all are open at depth.
+It is expected that deeper drilling of each shoot will significantly increase its current size.

-A total of 146 holes have been drilled on Santa Ana for a total of 23,150 metres.
+A total of 183 holes have been drilled on Santa Ana for a total of 29,510 metres.
 La Ivana has delineation spacing of drill-holes.
-Assays are pending for six holes.
-Outcrop has completed the first two phases of its drilling program at Santa Ana and has announced the commencement of another 12,000 metre phase three drill program on the project which includes a pipeline of greenfield targets identified through systematic target review and ranking.
+Outcrop has completed the first three phases of its drilling program at Santa Ana and has announced the commencement of another 18,000 metre phase four drill program on the project.
+Phase four will test a pipeline of greenfield targets identified through systematic target review and ranking.
+The greenfield targets are well advanced and drill testing will begin in early 2022.
 Ground and airborne geophysical surveys have been completed to identify vein structures to follow up with surface exploration.
+The geophysical survey footprint covers four historic mine areas.
+Geophysical anomalies that have the same character as known mine areas will be prioritized for follow-up with prospecting and mapping.